What do you offer?

 If you know what the recipient would like, you can place a gift order just like a regular order, substituting the delivery address for the recipient’s address.

-If you would rather give a gift certificate, please contact Maggie directly.
+If you would rather give a gift certificate, please check out this page.

 Click on the map to see exactly where we travel.